japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 ==== [[createOrderedJoin-three-or-more-joins]] "Three Or More Logical Plans" Case

-For three or more link:spark-sql-LogicalPlan.adoc[logical plans] in the `input`, `createOrderedJoin` takes the first plan and tries to find another that has at least one _matching_ join condition, i.e. a logical plan with the following:
+For three or more spark-sql-LogicalPlan.md[logical plans] in the `input`, `createOrderedJoin` takes the first plan and tries to find another that has at least one _matching_ join condition, i.e. a logical plan with the following:

-. link:catalyst/QueryPlan.md#outputSet[Output attributes] together with the first plan's output attributes are the superset of the link:expressions/Expression.md#references[references] of a join condition expression (i.e. both plans are required to resolve join references)
+. catalyst/QueryPlan.md#outputSet[Output attributes] together with the first plan's output attributes are the superset of the expressions/Expression.md#references[references] of a join condition expression (i.e. both plans are required to resolve join references)

 .
-References of the join condition link:spark-sql-PredicateHelper.adoc#canEvaluate[cannot be evaluated] using the first plan's or the current plan's link:catalyst/QueryPlan.md#outputSet[output attributes] (i.e. neither the first plan nor the current plan themselves are enough to resolve join references)
+References of the join condition spark-sql-PredicateHelper.md#canEvaluate[cannot be evaluated] using the first plan's or the current plan's catalyst/QueryPlan.md#outputSet[output attributes] (i.e. neither the first plan nor the current plan themselves are enough to resolve join references)

 .createOrderedJoin with Three Joins (Before) image::images/ReorderJoin-createOrderedJoin-four-plans-before.png[align="center"]